Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/backend-service-client.md

     BASE_URL = {apim-url}
     ```
 1. Replace `{apim-url}` with your Azure API Management Service url.
+1. Please save the file.

 ### 1. Get access token using the client assertion.

 1. Insert the client assertion generated from the *Client Assertion Utility* into the variable `@client_assertion` in the `backend_service_client.http` file.
 1. Click **Send Request** for the **Token Endpoint Operation**.
 1. Copy the access token from the response body and assign it to the variable `@access_token`.
+1. Please save the file.
 <br /><details><summary>Click to expand and see screenshots.</summary>
 ![](./images/6_Token_Request.png)
 </details>